-Three organizations, including the ACLU, have filed a federal complaint accusing Riverside County misusing million of dollars meant for COVID relief allocated to the Sheriff's Department
+Three organizations, including the ACLU, have filed a federal complaint accusing Riverside County of misusing millions of dollars meant for COVID relief allocated to the Sheriff's Department

 In the complaint addressed to the Department of Treasury, the ACLU accuses the Sheriff's Dept. of misusing millions in COVID relief, including $2.7 million for furniture and other office renovations, another $1.3 million to upgrade its key card/video camera systems, and another $660,000 to bulletproof its windows.